 Federal Regulations To Contend With

 Most states don't want the hassle of going against the feds, and so their state laws reflect and follow federal gambling laws.
 Is North Dakota any different in this regard?
 These laws have worked to put restrictions on the industry, but they don’t keep North Dakota residents form placing bets if they want to—as long as they do so through legal means.
 The first federal law to consider is the Professional and Amateur Sports Protection Act, or PASPA.
-There are a few states that are exempt from the Bradley Act, like Delaware, Montana, Oregon and Nevada.
-These states can offer legal online sports betting if they choose so.
-PASPA bans state-sponsored sports betting in the remaining 46 states across the country—including North Dakota.
-You won’t find any physical sportsbook locations like you would in Nevada thanks to PASPA.
+PASPA was a federal ban on sports betting in the United States from 1992-2018.
+There were a few states that are exempt from the Bradley Act, like Delaware, Montana, Oregon, and Nevada.
+These states could offer legal online sports betting if they choose to do so.

 The Federal Wire Act is another federal law that restricts US-based online sportsbooks from accepting bets, effectively eliminating any chances for US regulated online sports betting sites to emerge.
 The last federal law is the Unlawful Internet Gambling Enforcement Act (UIGEA) and it monitors banks and financial institutions and how they process online gambling transactions.
 All of these federal laws only apply to US-based online sportsbooks, meaning the offshore sportsbooks recommended in this guide are outside their jurisdiction.
 These offshore sportsbooks have the legal licensing and regulation needed to be legitimate.